|START DATE||END DATE||DURATION||LAST DATE TO APPLY||PROGRAM FEE (YEARLY)|

 The MBA (Two Year Full-Time) Degree programme at JGBS is designed to prepare our future business leaders.
 The industry captains of tomorrow would require a comprehension of business management fundamentals and an opportunity to pursue their areas of specialization.
 The pedagogy of the programme emphasizes learning through discovery rather than from classroom instruction, problem-solving instead of rote-learning and critical thinking as opposed to acquiring knowledge as information.
 In other words, the curriculum emphasizes that students grow and enrich themselves.
 In this pursuit, activities like live projects, field assignments and simulation games form an integral part of the programme.
 For complete development, extra-curricular activities such as debates and dramas are equally important.
-The vibrant campus life provides students with such options along with access to state of the art sporting facilities.
+The vibrant campus life at this top MBA college provides students with such options along with access to state of the art sporting facilities.

 The minimum credits required for fulfilling the requirements of the degree is 62 credits.
 Compulsory credits for fulfilling the degree requirements are 38 credits.
 A minimum of 12 credits needs to be fulfilled for obtaining a major in a functional area.
 Maximum credits that may be transferred through the One-Semester Exchange or One-Year Exchange is 18 credits.

 This course aims to equip students with tools and techniques to analyze economic data and make statistical inferences about the variables involved.
 The course would make it possible for students to analyze data and build a statistical model to explain mathematically the variable of interest in terms of the explanatory variables.
 The course basically has two parts.
 The first part focuses on knowledge of basic Probability Theory and Statistics.
 The second part focuses on the theory of Linear Regression and the practical aspects connected with model building.
 The course would also include a short introduction to a software tool used for statistical analysis.